gandalfsaxe/laursens-xelatex-thesis-template/README.rst

 TextMate
 --------
-If using TextMate simply press "⌘ R".
+If using TextMate simply press "⌘R".

 Texmaker
 --------